alexissavin/terraform-provider-solidserver/README.md

 * `host` - (Required) IP Address of the SOLIDServer REST API endpoint.
 Can be stored in `SOLIDServer_HOST` environment variable.
 * `sslverify` - (Optional) Enable/Disable ssl certificate check.
 Can be stored in `SOLIDServer_SSLVERIFY` environment variable.
 * `additional_trust_certs_file` - (Optional) Path to a file containing concatenated PEM-formatted certificates that will be trusted in addition to system defaults.
+* `solidserverversion` - (Optional) The version of the SOLIDserver to interact with.
+This field is only for API users not able to retrieve this information dynamically.

 ```
 provider "solidserver" {